mitch7w/Sam-Altman-Board-Runner-Game-ChatGPT-Generated/README.md

 Move by using the UP and DOWN keys on your keyboard or by pressing on your touchscreen above or below Sam.

-It works slightly better on Desktop and slightly minimized.
+For best performance use Chrome on Desktop and slightly minimized.

 Can't wait for AGI @OpenAI 😃